elastic/elasticsearch-sql-odbc/README.md

 The unit testing makes use of the Googletest framework.
 This is being fetched and built at testing time.

-The integration testing makes use of a Python application that requires the following packages installed:
+The integration testing makes use of a Python application that requires the following packages be installed:

  * Python3, both x86 and amd64 distributions
    - both x86 and x64 driver builds are tested;